 5. Don’t Harass Women

 While this should go without saying, harassment in our movement is a real problem.
 Through interviews with female activists, Emily Gaarder in her 2011 release Women and the Animal Rights Movement found that the problem is rather widespread.
-I, myself, have been victimized by several vegan men who have harassed me to the point of nearly reporting to the police.

 Most men don’t know what it’s like to be a woman, having never had the experience of being a woman.
 Just as white people can never fully understand what it’s like to be a person of color, a cissexual man can never fully understand what it’s like to be a woman.
 It’s generally thought to be condescending and unhelpful for a white person to presume to have all the answers about the challenges facing people of color.
 I argue that the same applies for men who feel confident they understand the female experience and who also feel entitled to the privilege of defining or validating sexism.
 Instead of insisting, “That’s not sexist,” or, “You’re overreacting,” try listening.
 Work to understand where women are coming from, what problems they face, and what solutions they seek.
 Likewise, remember to give space.
 Try not to dominate the discussion and give women room to participate without being drowned out by your voice.